-- Press MENU/EXIT on the projector or MENU on the remote control to open the On-Screen Display (OSD) menu. - Go to the PICTURE > Color Mode menu. - Press ◀/▶ to select User 1 or User 2. - Press ▼ to highlight Reference Mode. - This function is only available when User 1 or User 2 mode is selected up in the Color Mode sub-menu item. - 5.
-Press ◄/▶ to select a picture mode that is closest to your need. - Press ▼ to select a sub-menu item to be changed and adjust the value with ◄/▶.
-See "Fine-tuning the image quality in user modes" below for details. - When all settings have been done, highlight Save Settings and press MODE/ENTER on the projector or Enter on the remote control to store the settings. - 8.
-The confirmation message 'Setting Saved' is displayed.
+- 1. Press MENU/EXIT to open the On-Screen Display (OSD) menu. - 2.
+Go to the PICTURE > Preset Mode menu. - 3.
+Press $\triangleleft / \triangleright$ to select User 1 or User 2. - 4.
+Press $\mathbf{\nabla}$ to highlight Reference Mode.

+This function is only available when User 1 or User 2 mode is selected up in the Preset Mode sub-menu item.

+- 5. Press $\triangleleft / \triangleright$ to select a picture mode that is closest to your need. - 6.
+Press ▼ to select a sub-menu item to be changed and adjust the value with - When all settings have been done, highlight Save Settings and press MODE/ENTER to store the settings. - 8.
+The confirmation message 'Setting Saved' displays.